AparmitSrivastava/todo/README.md

-trying to make a basic todo dor practicing React.js
+trying to make a basic todo app for practicing React.js